fregante/text-field-edit/readme.md

 ### textFieldEdit.wrapSelection(field, wrappingText, endWrappingText?)

 Adds the `wrappingText` before and after field’s selection (or cursor).
-If `endWrappingText` is provided, it will be used instead of `wrappingText` at on the right.
+If `endWrappingText` is provided, it will be used instead of `wrappingText` on the right.

 ```js
 const field = document.querySelector('textarea');